confluentinc/kafka-rest/docs/api.rst

 .. http:post:: /consumers/(string:group_name)/instances/(string:instance)/offsets

    Commit a list of offsets for the consumer.
+When the post body is empty, it commits all the records that have been fetched by the consumer instance.

    Note that this request *must* be made to the specific REST proxy instance holding the consumer instance.